JCU_logo

 Yes, we have a limited number of graduate studio apartments intended for single or double occupancy, located within walking distance from our campuses.
 Students may also apply to live in shared apartments located in Trastevere or in nearby neighborhoods.
 All apartments are fully furnished, and amenities include free wireless internet, heating, washing machines, and secured building access.

-What can I expect after I graduate?
+What can I expect after graduation?

 The degree is designed to serve as a foundation for art-historical careers in museums, galleries, schools, art consultancies, art publishing houses, and related entities; as preparation for Ph.D. (doctoral) level study in the history of art at other institutions; as continuing education for teachers of art history, history, classical studies, and related subjects; or as career enhancement for current and future professionals in areas where primary research skills and expertise in Roman visual culture offer creative advantages and possibilities for specialization.
 Examples include library and information science, cultural heritage management, historical fiction and script writing, scenography, art conservation, and game design.